 Acute care.
 Now more than ever, nurses with experience in acute care — and especially the intensive care unit — are in demand by the nation’s healthcare employers.
 That also includes a range of important specialties like palliative medicine, neonatal ICU, CVICU, emergency and ambulatory care, dialysis and hospice, and a few others.

 Some of these assignments are for the direct treatment of Covid-19 patients, meaning that nurses who want to join the front lines have plenty of opportunities to choose from.
 But those who are more interested in a standard job also have more choices than ever, as facilities across the U.S. struggle to find nurses with these important skillsets.

 If you’re interested in working an acute care job on the Covid-19 front lines, we can certainly use your help — and we’re offering top rates for it, too.
-You can get more details on working a crisis nursing assignment here.
-And if you’re just seeking a standard assignment in a hospital or other facility, you’re still in demand — you can search all available acute care jobs here.
+And if you’re just seeking a standard assignment in a hospital or other facility, you’re still in demand.

 Comfort with traveling.
 If you’re open to traveling for work, the demand for travel nurses has never been greater than it is right now.
 The pandemic hasn’t just fueled a surge in demand for nurses everywhere, but it’s also caused unexpected shortages in certain areas.
 As a result, cross-state licensing rules have been adjusted to let nurses travel to other states.